microsoft/onnxruntime/docs/CSharp_API.md

         Cpu,
         MklDnn
     }

-    SetSessionGraphOptimizationLevel(uint optimization_level);
-Sets the graph optimization level for the session.
-Default is set to 1.
-Available options are : 0, 1, 2 0 -> Disable all optimizations, 1 -> Enable basic optimizations, 2 -> Enable all optimizations.

 ### NodeMetadata
 Container of metadata for a model graph node, used for communicating the shape and type of the input and output nodes.